johnkoht/mina-slack/README.md

 # Mina::Slack

-TODO: Write a gem description
+Announce Mina deployments to a slack channel.

 ## Installation